NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 This RFC does not mean to indicate that it is right or wrong, and is not the right place to discuss changes to this field.
 Should one have disagreements on any specific package in this list, please bring that up to that package's maintainers.

+It is also suggested in this RFC that people, upon marking licenses as `runnableOnHydra`, check all the derivations that use this license.
+They could then have to mark them as either `hydraPlatforms = []`, `preferLocalBuild = true` and/or `allowSubstitutes = false`.
+This might be useful for packages like TPTP: they may not yet be marked as such due to these flags having no impact on unfree packages;
+but would take gigabytes on Hydra for basically no local build time improvement

 With this in mind, Hydra could start building, among others:
 - CUDA
 - DragonflyDB